 If you want your makeup brushes to last for years, don't just throw them loosely into a makeup kit.
 Doing so can cause the bristles to get crushed and distorted, and it can also be unsanitary — especially if you have spilled or dirty makeup in your bag.
 Instead, stay organized and clean by using a brush roll or a brush organizer.
 You can also get creative by standing them up in a decorative jar or container.

 How to Wash and Dry Your Makeup Brushes

-The golden rule of washing brushes is to do it once a week.
-However, should you skip a week, don't sweat it.
-"At the very least, wash them once a month!"
-Christine stressed.
-Re-using gunk and dirt-ridden brushes not only causes breakouts, but they can introduce other nasty skin reactions and allergies to your complexion.
+It’s best to wash your brushes once a week, however, should you skip a week, don't sweat it.
+Just don’t go much longer than that.
+Re-using gunk- and dirt-ridden brushes can cause breakouts and also introduce other nasty skin reactions and allergies to your complexion.
 Plus, the buildup of color on your brushes means that the shade you intend to apply to your face may not be what you actually get.
-Cleaning them regularly means a clean face and true colors.